MahirMahbub/Covid-19-Detection-From-XRAY/README.md

 ## Dataset is taken from https://github.com/ieee8023/covid-chestxray-dataset

 ### Used InceptionRESNet v2 for classification with cosine loss function.
-Images Labeled as "Covid-19" are labeled as positive. and others are (MERS, SARS, ARDS.
-Bacterial Pneumonia, no findings, Pneumonia) are labeled as negetive.
+Images marked as "Covid-19" are labeled for positive (121 images). and others are (MERS, SARS, ARDS.
+Bacterial Pneumonia, no findings, Pneumonia) are labeled for negetive (25 images).

 ## Result